benzhou1/iod/README.md

 <a name="discovery" />
 ### discovery(IODOpts, callback)

-Makes a discovery api request to Idol on Demand with options specified from `IODOpts`.
+Makes a discovery api request to IDOL onDemand with options specified from `IODOpts`.
 More information about discovery actions can be found [here](https://www.idolondemand.com/developer/docs/APIDiscovery.html).

 #### Parameters
 * `IODOpts` - IOD options (see Schema below)
-* `callback` - `Callback(err, res)` that accepts an error as its first argument `err` and the response from Idol on Demand as its second `res`.
+* `callback` - `Callback(err, res)` that accepts an error as its first argument `err` and the response from IDOL onDemand as its second `res`.

 <a name="discoverySchema" />
 #### Schema